Shelton Johnson: Work

-In 2010, he invited Oprah Winfrey to visit the parks as an icon of the African-American community, in order to spread "the word that the national parks really are America's best idea, and that this beauty belongs to every American, including African-Americans".
-In October 2010, she spent two days and a night camping in Yosemite National Park and dedicated two of her shows to the National Parks.
+In 2010, Johnson invited Oprah Winfrey to visit the parks as an icon of the African-American community, in order to spread "the word that the national parks really are America's best idea, and that this beauty belongs to every American, including African-Americans".
+In October 2010, Winfrey (with her friend Gail King) spent two days and a night camping in Yosemite National Park, and dedicated two of her shows to the National Parks.

 In 2010, Johnson was the recipient of Clemson University's William C. Everhart Award "for sustained achievements in interpretation that have illuminated, created insights to, and fostered an appreciation of our cultural and historical heritage."

 Johnson is the author of the historical novel Gloryland, published by Sierra Club Books in 2009.
-The book is a fictional memoir of a black Indian from South Carolina who becomes a Buffalo Soldier assigned to patrol Yosemite in 1903.
+The book is a fictional memoir of a Black Indian from South Carolina who becomes a Buffalo Soldier assigned to patrol Yosemite in 1903.

 When asked why he does not seek a promotion and thus higher pay, Johnson was quoted as saying: "I facilitate astonishment.
 I didn't join the Park Service for money; I get paid in gasps."